 Day 3: Lower East Side - East Village - NoLita and Little Italy - Union Square - Madison Square Park

 The Lower East Side is possibly one of the most diverse neighborhoods of Manhattan, home to the largest immigration from Europe during late1800s and early 1900s, and then, in the 60's 70's becoming home of the New Wave and Indie Music.
 Ludlow Street, the road that is the most representative of this area, and also the home of the famous Katz's Delicatessen, who doesn’t remember "Harry Meet Sally"?, is now a major tourist attraction.
 Katz Delicatessen began as a kosher delicatessen in 1888!
+Stroll around Chinatown with the lively Canal and Mott Streets, and maybe stop for a Cannoli by the Cannoli King in Little Italy.
 Walking up towards the East Village, you will start breathing in the music: Beat, Punk, and arts in general.
-Attractions: St. Marks Place, for book and video game lovers, make sure to visit St. Mark's Bookshop; Tompkins Square Park is hosting the Charlie Parker Festival in the summer; for those who love Vintage, the East Village is the epitome of Vintage Shopping:
+Attractions: St. Marks Place, for book and video game lovers, make sure to visit St. Mark's Bookshop; Tompkins Square Park is hostingthe Charlie Parker Festival in the summer; for those who love Vintage, the East Village is the epitome of Vintage Shopping:

-Screaming Mimi's on Lafayette and 4th Street is among the most popular ones.
+Screaming Mimi's at 240 W 14th Street is among the most popular ones for upscale vintage and designer-fashion pieces.

 The visit continues toward Union Square, where you can stop for a break in the beautiful park.
 Do not miss to entrance of the historic "Strand Book Store," it is on Broadway just off Union Square.
 The bookshop opened in 1927 and offers new and used books with discounts up to 50%, very rare first editions and millions of titles!
 Keep walking on Broadway until your reach Madison Square Park to enjoy Flatiron, and a quick visit to the Rizzoli Bookstore, although this is the new location (the historic one used to be on 57th street, but the city tore it down to build a luxury skyscraper) still has the interior of the old store, and if you want something to eat in the area, there is always Eataly for some Italian delicacies, or Shake Shack for the classic Burger.